Biden levies new sanctions against Russian energy sector, but it's up to Trump whether to keep them

 —

-David McHugh in Frankfurt, Germany and Jill Lawless in London contributed reporting
+David McHugh in Frankfurt, Germany and Jill Lawless in London and Matthew Lee contributed reporting

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.